Judge Rules Chino Airport Tenants Have A Probability of Winning, Allowing Lawsuit To Go Forward

 - 2 Min Read

-CHINO, CA — A San Bernardino Superior Court judge has ruled in favor of allowing the lawsuit by a group of Chino Airport tenants against the Planes of Fame to go forward.
-In a hearing held on May 17, Judge David Cohn found that the Chino Airport tenants had a probability of winning at trial on their claims for nuisance, trespass, and interference with the tenants’ businesses during the Air Show.
+On May 17, 2017, a San Bernardino Superior Court judge has ruled in favor of allowing the lawsuit by a group of Chino Airport tenants against the Planes of Fame to go forward.
+In the hearing, Judge David Cohn found that the Chino Airport tenants had a probability of winning at trial on their claims for nuisance, trespass, and interference with the tenants’ businesses during the Air Show.

 “We are quite heartened that the judge saw the merits of our case,” said Christen Wright, Director of Yanks Air Museum.
 “To have this much evidence gathered already, and for the judge to recognize that, really shows the strength of our case.”